 - Students with an intense fear of Phobias may also become excessively fearful of their performance due to the apparent risk of failure.
 Even temporary successes are outshined by the anxiety of failure in the next assignment or test.

 - Remember this compassion line ‘These people are bound to do better than me in class’, which is one of the feelings when pupils are afraid to work for their progress and sometimes feel excessively burdened by competition with others to accomplish good grades.

 - Students may become shy or even terrified of being singled out in class.
 Some may suffer from a condition known as geliophobia (the fear that others will laugh at them).

 How to overcome Phobias?

 Teenagers may learn to overcome phobias by slowly facing their fears.
 I know it is not sound that easy at first.
-However, a person starts practising it frequently; they began to take control of their worst fears — all It takes readiness and bravery.
-Usually, the process of controlling phobias starts with making a long list of a person’s concerns in least-to-worst order.
+However, a person starts practising it frequently; they begin to take control of their worst fears — all.
+It takes readiness and bravery.
+Usually, the process of controlling phobias starts with making a long list of a person’s concerns in the least-to-worst order.
 For example, with a dog phobia, the list might start with the things the person is least afraid of, such as looking at a photo of a dog.
 It will then work up to worst fears, such as standing next to someone who’s petting a dog, petting a dog on a leash, and walking a dog.